MoritzKronberger/portfolio/README.md

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).

+## Creating Project Entries

+For more information about the rules for project entries check out the dedicated readmes for both the [markdown](./content/projects/markdown/README.md) and [thumbnails](./content/projects/assets/images/thumbnails/README.md).

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
 Only `pages` is required; you can delete them if you don't want to use their functionality.